 - Participate in research studies

-At Vanderbilt, we prepare advanced practice nurses for assuming such independent positions as Nurse Practitioner, Nurse Informaticist, Nurse Manager and Nurse-Midwife.
+At Vanderbilt, we prepare advanced practice nurses for assuming such independent direct care positions as Nurse Practitioner and Nurse-Midwife.
+We also prepare nurses for advanced nursing practice through indirect care in roles such as Nurse Informaticist and Nurse Leader (Healthcare Leadership).
 The Vanderbilt Master of Science in Nursing degree program includes clinical training; a rigorous, high-quality curriculum; and learning in a research environment that fosters evidence-based education and patient care.
 As a result, nursing professionals educated at Vanderbilt are today’s leaders in nursing – advancing our discipline and offering new solutions.